Miguel Llompart Garcia

 - Decomposition of low-level acoustic patterns into linguistic units

-- Processing and representation of regular dialectal variation
+- Processing and representation of regular and free phonological variation

 - Perception and production of second language sound contrasts